Britain's May to lead business delegation to Japan

 The three-day trip begins on Aug.
 30.

-Japanese companies including carmaker Nissan and conglomerate Hitachi have invested more than 40 billion pounds ($52 billion) in Britain, and Japanese companies employ a total of 140,000 people in the country.
+Japanese companies including carmaker Nissan (7201.T) and conglomerate Hitachi (6501.T) have invested more than 40 billion pounds ($52 billion) in Britain, and Japanese companies employ a total of 140,000 people in the country.

-May's office did not give details of which businesses would be travelling to Japan.
+May's office did not give details of which businesses would be traveling to Japan.
 May will also meet Emperor Akihito, the spokesman said.

 But both those investments came after the government wrote letters to ease the firms' concerns, drawing criticism that May was making secret deals and giving firms privileged information on Brexit.
 Britain said the letters were commercially sensitive.